leonzuendel/Simple-jQuery-UI/README.md

 Clone the repository to your desktop or download the _.zip_ file and include the _Simple-jQuery-UI-master_ folder into your projects _root_.

-! you can delete the _/demo_ folder if you don't need it.
+You can delete the _/demo_ folder if you don't need it.

 Include the following code snippet in the _head_ section of your **_.html_** file: